Veteran Services

 Project Good Hope (PGH)

-Project Good Hope (PGH), funded through the City of Houston, as well as matching private funding from Goodwill Houston.
+Funded through the City of Houston, as well as matching private funding from Goodwill Houston.
 Provides employment services to assess 225 individuals with specific immune diseases and the members of their household, enroll 100 of those eligible households and place 20 into competitive employment at an average wage of $16 an hour.

 Contact: Chenita Ross, 713-699-6305, 215 West 20th, Houston, TX 77008